How to Take Triphala Churna: Dosage, Taste and When to Take It

 Then drink the whole glass in one sitting, leaving the sediment at the bottom.
-You then refill the glass with hot water, mix it well and leave it to use again for a second time.
+After this, refill the glass with very hot water, mix it well and leave it to use again for a second time.

 Larger Doses for Constipation

 If stools are too loose you could try not taking it for a day and then starting again at half the dose and monitoring the effects.

-Triphala Capsules Before Meals
+Triphala Tablets and Capsules Before Meals

-This is a gentler method of taking triphala and would be suitable for people who didn’t want to drink the triphala tea due to the taste.
+This is a gentler method for taking and would be suitable for people who didn’t want to drink the triphala tea due to the taste.

-How Does Triphala Taste?
+How Does It Taste?

-Ayurvedic tradition says it has a combination of five of the six known tastes — bitter, sour, sweet, pungent and astringent, with only salty missing.
+Ayurvedic tradition says it has a combination of 5 of the 6 known tastes — bitter, sour, sweet, pungent and astringent with only salty missing.

 When I first tried it the taste was definitely more in favor of the first 2 of these I’ll admit.
 But I knew the benefits of triphala and took the strong taste as proof of its potency.